VCUWrightCenter/TopExApp/README.md

 # TopEx Overview <a name="overview">

-The TopExApp was built as a graphical user interface for the TopEx python package (link to GitHub).
+The TopExApp was built as a graphical user interface for the [TopEx Python library](https://pypi.org/project/topex/) (TopEx GitHub repository is [here](https://github.com/VCUWrightCenter/TopEx)).
 This application allows users to explore the topics present in a set of documents without having to program or be an NLP expert.
-The algorithms behind TopEx are described in detail in [(Olex et al 2020)](#paper).
-The 20,000 foot view is that TopEx assumes each sentence in a document discusses a different topic.
-Sentences are summarized by extracting the most informative phrase for each sentence.
-These phrases are then embedded into a numerical representation and clustered into groups of similar phrases.
-Sentences discussing similar topics should have numerically similar representations and be grouped in the same cluster.
+The algorithm and technical details behind TopEx are described in detail in [(Olex et al 2020)](#paper).
+TopEx operates by assuming  each sentence in a document discusses a different topic.
+Each sentence is summarized as a key phrase, which is then represented numerically and clustered into groups.
+Sentences discussing similar topics should have numerically similar representations and be placed in the same group/cluster.
 A topic analysis is then run on each cluster to identify the key words associated with that group of sentences.
 Clustering results are visualized as a scatter plot where each dot represents one sentence, or as a word cloud to aid in identifying which word are the most frequent in a given group a sentences.
+Results can be downloaded either as a figure or as a delimited text file for further in-depth analyses of each cluster of sentences to identify common themes and topics in the analyzed corpus.

 # Usage Instructions <a name="usage">

+NLP projects generally have an iterative workflow as the best settings for various parameters are project-specific.
+TopEx is no exception.
+The most influential parameters for TopEx are the Sentence Embedding Parameters, including choice of Background Corpus and summary phrase length (i.e. Window Size parameter).
+Default parameters have been set based on the best parameters for the Acting Intern corpus described in [(Olex et al 2020)](#paper); however, these may not work well with new data sets that have different properties.
+This tool is for exploration of a corpus, thus users should expect to run and re-run a few times before good results are obtained.

 The general workflow for TopEx is as follows:

+ 0) Pre-process and format input
  1) Import document corpus or previous analysis
  2) Set algorithm and visualization parameters
  3) Run analysis
  4) Explore results
+ 5) Tweak parameters and run again

+## 0: Pre-process and Format Input <a name="usage0">

+Pre-processing your text data for analysis by TopEx is generally project specific.
+In general, you want to ensure there are no odd characters in the data, and remove text that could skew your results.
+For example, in the Acting Intern corpus from [(Olex et al 2020)](#paper), many of the students copied and prompt question into their reply.
+This is extra information that was not needed and would interfere with the analysis; thus, all of these repetitive statements were removed prior to analysis.
+If it is not clear what type, if any, preprocessing is needed for your corpus, you can input it as is and use the results to identify repetative or unhelpful statements to remove prior to a final analysis.

+The current version of TopExApp expects each document to be in its own plain text file with the extension ".txt".
+All text files should be located in a single folder with no other files present.
+Many times, the data is not in this format and may be in an Excel or other delimited file format.
+We are working to incorporate additional input format types into future releases of TopEx; however, for now, if you have your data in an Excel file, you can use the following Python script to convert your corpus to individual text files.

 ## 1: Importing Document Corpus or Previous Analysis File <a name="usage1">